drBenway/pixi-vn-wiki/start/canvas-transition.md

 ### Force completion of the transition at the end of the step

+It is recommended to create a transition that forces the completion of the transition at the end of the step.

+To do this, you can use the [`canvas.tickerMustBeCompletedBeforeNextStep` function](/start/tickers.md#force-completion-of-the-transition-at-the-end-of-the-step).

+This example shows how to create a transition that forces the completion of the transition at the end of the step.

 ```typescript
 import { canvas, FadeAlphaTicker, FadeAlphaTickerProps, ImageSprite, UPDATE_PRIORITY } from "@drincs/pixi-vn"